owenplanchart/MediaPipeMaxSynth/README.md

 # MediaPipeMaxSynth# jweb-hands-landmarker
+Colour Palette comes from here: https://color.adobe.com/explore /* Color Theme Swatches in Hex */ .Green-on-Green---Porsche-991-Speedster-1-hex { color: #025E73; }
+.Green-on-Green---Porsche-991-Speedster-2-hex { color: #011F26; }
+.Green-on-Green---Porsche-991-Speedster-3-hex { color: #A5A692; }
+.Green-on-Green---Porsche-991-Speedster-4-hex { color: #BFB78F; }
+.Green-on-Green---Porsche-991-Speedster-5-hex { color: #F2A71B; }

-This plays well with the patch MyKarpluStrungMediaPipe
+This Patch plays well with the patch MyKarpluStrungMediaPipe in MediaPipeExperiments folder

 A self contained example demonstrating how to use MediaPipe HandLandmarker with Max's `jweb` connected to either a live webcamera stream or using still images.